TatjanaLukic/tatjana-js-zadatak/README.md

 App has following sections:

- __Top News__ - to preview all latest news for chosen country.
+ __Top News__ - to preview all latest news for chosen country.<br />
- __Categories__ - for 6 categories top 5 news can be previewed.
+ __Categories__ - for 6 categories (Entertainment, General, Health, Science, Sport, Technology) 5 top news can be previewed.
 Categories can be expanded or collapsed.
-By clicking on
-             category name it displays all news for given category.
+By clicking on category name it displays all news for given category.<br />
- __Search__ - enables search of news for selected country/
+ __Search__ - enables search of news for selected country.

 It can be used for various size devices as it is __responsive__.